bbBUMmm/Slovakia-regions-info/README.md

 # Slovakia-regions-info
-Project on HTML CSS JS with svr animations
+Project on HTML CSS JS with svg animations